nylend95/common-jenkinsfiles/README.md

 }
 ```

 The loaded file takes in a Map of overrides.
-This can be used to change settings (in this example, just basic printing of a variable) specific to your project.
+This can be used to change settings (in this example, just basic printing of variables) specific to your project.
+Only keys specified in the loaded file are able to be overwritten.

 ```
 Map overrides = [:]